jasonmuzzy/aoc-copilot/README.md

 2) Provide the `addDb` parameter to the runner so it knows where to find the examples.
 If you go this route then please consider [contributing](#contributing) it to the [example database](docs/egdb.md) so others can benefit as well!

 **Q**.
 What about 2015 and 2016?<br>
 **A**.
-2015 is in process and partially supported (see above).
-For 2016, expect very few (if any) examples to be automatically available.
+Both are in process and partially supported (see above).
+Some additional days may be automatically supported, but expect very few (if any).
 You can still use all the other features of AoCC, but plan to use one of the techniques above to skip the examples or provide their locations.

 <a id="installation"></a>
 ## Installation